jonathan-gramain/bitpunch/doc/SLANG.md

 - **slack container**: container that has no predefined size: it takes as much space as possible from the slack space allocated from the parent.
-An array that has no set size (e.g. [] byte) and no interpreter-defined size (like null-terminated strings) is a slack container.
+An array that has no set size (e.g. [] byte) and no filter-defined size (like null-terminated strings) is a slack container.

 - **slack space**: space allocated by a parent container to its children